 The University offers the 'Go Higher' programme as a route into Higher Education for mature students who do not have formal entry qualifications.
-Further details of the Go Higher programme may be found at: www.liverpool.ac.uk/humanities-and-social-sciences/go-higher/
+Applicants who wish to apply for the Go Higher programme can apply directly to the University and do not need to apply through UCAS.